mrinmoy-iitg/Movie-MUSNOMIX/README.md

 whatsoever.
 Due credits have been given to the creators and owners of the content used for creating this dataset.
 Authors' contribution to the audio processing community is just the annotations provided for audio segments extracted from the movie audio.
 This dataset is made available as a public resource solely for academic purposes.
 Acording to the Copyright Act, 1957 of the Govt. of India, the content in this data corpus may only be used for academic research.
 No one is permitted to use this dataset commercially.
-Authors will not be responsible for anyone misusing this corpus for purposes other than academic.
+Authors will not be held responsible for anyone misusing this corpus for purposes other than academic.

 Meta:
 -----
-Total audio duration (class wise): music = 0 hrs, 52 min, 36 sec
+Total audio duration (class wise): music = 1 hrs, 51 min, 42 sec
 speech = 1 hrs, 48 min, 54 sec
 music+noise = 0 hrs, 18 min, 16 sec
 speech+noise = 0 hrs, 51 min, 35 sec
-speech+music = 3 hrs, 48 min, 34 sec
+speech+music = 2 hrs, 49 min, 27 sec
+speech+music+noise = 0 hrs, 15 min, 44 sec
 noise = 0 hrs, 24 min, 29 sec
-speech+music+noise = 0 hrs, 15 min, 44 sec
-Total = 8 hrs, 20 min, 10 sec
+Total = 8 hrs, 20 min, 0 sec